On first order amenability: Amenability implies -compactness: the case of definable measures

 We are aware that, while there is no formal clash, this is a different use of the adverb than in the case of definable groups; ``definably'' there refers to the measure algebra, not to the measure .
 Thus ``definably definably amenable'' would express, in addition, that the measure $\mu$ on $\Def(G)$ is itself definable.
 In the case of theories, the inner qualifier is redundant.

 We first discuss the relationship between our formalism from Section 3 of \cite{HKP1} and that of \cite{BY-U}.
 Start with our (classical) complete first order theory $T$, which we assume for convenience to be $1$-sorted.
 This is a theory in continuous logic in the sense of \cite{BY-U}, but where the metric is discrete and all relation symbols are $\{0,1\}$ valued, where $0$ is treated as ``true'' and $1$ as ``false''.
 The type spaces $S_{n}(T)$ are of course Stone spaces.
 Recall from Definition 3.4 of \cite{HKP1} that by a {\em continuous logic (CL) formula over $A$} we mean a continuous function $\phi \colon S_n(A)\to \R$.
 If $\phi$ is such a CL-formula, then for any $\bar b\in M^n$ (where $M \models T$) by $\phi(\bar b)$ we mean $\phi(\tp(\bar b/A))$.
 So CL-formulas over $A$ can be thought of as $A$-definable maps from $\C^n$ to compact subsets of $\R$ (note that the range of every CL-formula is compact).
 What are called {\em definable predicates}, in finitely many variables and without parameters, in \cite{BY-U} are precisely CL-formulas over $\emptyset$ in our sense, but where the range is contained in $[0,1]$.
 Namely, a definable predicate in $n$ variables is given by a continuous function from $S_{n}(T)$ to $[0,1]$.
 The CL-generalization of Morleyizing $T$ consists of adding all such definable predicates as new predicate symbols in the sense of continuous logic.
-So if $M$ is a model of $T$, $\phi({\bar x})$ is such a new predicate symbol, and $M$ is a model of $T$, then the interpretation $\phi(M)$ of $\phi$ in $M$ is the function taking an $n$-tuple $\bar a$ from $M$ to $\phi(\tp({\bar a}))$.
-Let us call this new theory $T_{CL}$ (a theory of continuous logic with quantifier elimination), to which we can apply the results of \cite{BY-U}.
+So if $M$ is a model of $T$ and $\phi({\bar x})$ is such a new predicate symbol, then the interpretation $\phi(M)$ of $\phi$ in $M$ is the function taking an $n$-tuple $\bar a$ from $M$ to $\phi(\tp({\bar a}))$.
+Let us call this new theory $T_{CL}$ (a theory of continuous logic), to which we can apply the results of \cite{BY-U}.
+By the discussion after Proposition 3.10 in \cite{BY-U}, one sees that $T_{CL}$ has quantifier elimination \cite[Definition 4.14]{BY-U}.
 As just remarked, any model $M$ of $T$ expands uniquely to a model of $T_{CL}$, but we will still call it $M$.
+Note also that any saturation or homogeneity property of $M$ is preserved under passing to $T_{CL}$ (which follows from the observations that the group of automorphisms of $M$ is preserved and types in $S^T(A)$ determine types in $S^{T_{CL}}(A)$ for any $A$).